Randomized CP Tensor Decomposition: Numerical Results

 \subsubsection{Flow behind a cylinder}

 Extracting the dominant coherent structures from fluid flows helps to better characterize them for modeling and control~\citep{Brunton2015amr}.
-The workhorse algorithm in fluid dynamics and for model reduction is the SVD, also known in these communities as proper orthogonal decomposition (POD).
+The workhorse algorithm in fluid dynamics and for model reduction is the SVD.
 However, fluid simulations generate high-resolution spatiotemporal grids of data which naturally manifest as tensors.
 In the following we examine the suitability of the CP decomposition for decomposing flow data, and compare the results to those of the SVD.

 The fluid flow behind a cylinder, a canonical example in fluid dynamics, is presented here.
-Specifically, the data are constructed as a time-series of fluid vorticity fields behind a stationary cylinder on an equispaced grid~\citep{colonius2008ibpm}.
-The corresponding flow tensor is of dimension $199\times 449\times 151$, containing 151 snapshots of a $449\times 199$ spatial grid.
-Figure~\ref{fig:fluid_flow} shows three example snapshots of the fluid flow.
+The data are a time-series generated from a simulation of fluid vorticity behind a stationary cylinder~\citep{colonius2008ibpm}.
+The corresponding flow tensor has dimension $199\times 449\times 151$, consisting of 151 snapshots on a $449\times 199$ spatial grid.
+Figure~\ref{fig:fluid_flow} shows a few example snapshots of the fluid flow.
 The flow is characterized by a periodically shedding wake structure and is inherently low-rank in the absence of noise.
-This can be seen in the normalized spectra for the singular values as shown in Figure~\ref{fig:flow_spectrum2}.

-The characteristic frequencies of flow oscillations occur in pairs, reflecting the complex-conjugate pairs of eigenvalues that define sine and cosine temporal dynamics.
-Accordingly, the normalized singular values and coefficients for both the SVD and the normalized lambda values of the CP decomposition using BCD accurately reflect the true physics of the cylinder wake.
-The singular values capture more energy in fewer modes than the CP decomposition, reflecting its low matrix rank.
-But as we shall see, the data is not low in tensor rank, and this is due to the complex spatial structure which the SVD essentially ignores by flattening spatial dimensions.
-We note that the CP decomposition using ALS does not converge to the underlying dynamics, and hence omit ALS from subsequent results.

-Figure~\ref{fig:fluid1} shows both the approximated spatial modes and the temporal dynamics for the randomized CP decomposition and the SVD.
-The temporal dynamics of both methods have similar patterns.
-However, the spatial modes exhibit a distinct structure.
-The SVD groups modes together according to their variance in the data, while ignoring coordinate structure.
-Thus, the first four spatial modes revealed by the CP decomposition are condensed into the first two SVD modes.

-CP spatial modes resemble spatial Fourier transforms of the SVD spatial modes.
-This is because CP modes are rank-one outer products of vectors in the $x$ and $y$ dimensions which by construction cannot capture the triangular wake interactions seen in the SVD modes.
+The characteristic frequencies of flow oscillations occur in pairs, reflecting the complex-conjugate pairs of eigenvalues corresponding to harmonics in the temporal direction.